VolkanSah/x201-BatConsole/README.md

 # x201 – BatConsole Setup & Tuning Guide

-##  What to do with an old Lenovo X201?
+### What to do with an old Lenovo X201?

+**Maybe the perfect server guide for you?**

-Turn it into a whisper-quiet, stable, Wi-Fi-enabled dev or home server — because heroes *don’t* let hardware rot in drawers.
+Don't let that old Lenovo X201 gather dust!
+Transform it into a whisper-quiet, stable, Wi-Fi-enabled dev or home server – because true heroes don't let hardware rot in drawers.
+What runs well on this old clunker in 2025 will definitely run on your $20,000 server!

-> This repo isn’t just for Lenovo’s ancient but loyal X201 —
-> It’s a basic, no-nonsense server setup you can apply to almost any hardware: old laptops, desktops, even that dusty machine in your basement.
+>  This repo isn't just for Lenovo's ancient but loyal X201.
+It's a basic, no-nonsense server setup you can apply to almost any hardware: old laptops, desktops, or even that dusty machine in your basement.
 >
 >   Prefer Debian?
-That’s fine too — the setup is nearly identical.
+That's fine too – the setup is nearly identical.
 >
-> Curious why we use Ubuntu instead of Debian?
+>  Curious why we chose Ubuntu over Debian for this guide?
+> >
 > 👉 [Read more here](why-ubuntu.md)